Diabetes is on the rise

 A separate measure, glycaemic load, tells you both how quickly glucose will be absorbed and how much glucose is in a certain food, per serving.

-Cultural differences can make it tougher for expats to structure their diet to tackle diabetes.
-For example, if you are moving to China then it may be tough to avoid white rice, given it is a staple of many dishes.
-But it is widely regarded as key to the country’s diabetes epidemic.
+Cultural differences can make it tougher for expats to structure their diet effectively in order to tackle diabetes.
+For example, if you are moving to China then it may be tough to avoid white rice, given it’s a staple of many dishes.
+But it’s also widely regarded as key to the country’s diabetes epidemic.
 Replacing white rice with brown rice reduces the risk of diabetes by 16%, according to a Harvard study, as brown rice has a lower glycaemic index and glycaemic load.

 Health complications from diabetes

 It’s important to realise that long-term complications associated with diabetes can include heart problems, strokes, kidney failure, eyesight issues and loss of limbs.
-So these Diabetes: Healthy eating tips so make sure you take care of your eating habits, exercise regularly and it should go a long way to help avoid the onset of type 2 diabetes and other health complications in the future, wherever you are in the world.
+So make sure you take care of your eating habits and you exercise regularly.
+Together, these simple practices should go a long way to help preventing the onset of type-2 diabetes and other health complications in the future, wherever you are in the world.

 Are you covered?